Dsivs/UBC-Insight/D3-contrib_jpeng06.md

 #retrospective
-Although D3 was query-based deliverable, REST implementation was quite tricky at the beginning.
+Although D3 was a query-based deliverable, REST implementation was quite tricky at the beginning.
 The biggest challenge was to investigate the source of timing out.
-After using serval logs, the problem turns out to be in DataController.
+After using several logs, the problem turns out to be in DataController.
 The room parser was not having a proper html validator and hence causing listeners hanging and timeout.
 Other than this, D3 was quite light comparing to D1.